freedomofpress/securedrop/docs/network_firewall.rst

 ~~~~~~~~~~~

 We set up the LAN interface during the initial configuration.
 We now
-need to set up the OPT1 interface for the Application Server.
+need to set up the OPT1 interface for the *Application Server*.
 Start by
-connecting the Application Server to the OPT1 port.
+connecting the *Application Server* to the OPT1 port.
 Then use the WebGUI
 to configure the OPT1 interface.
 Go to **Interfaces ▸ OPT1**, and check
 the box to **Enable Interface**.
 Use these settings: